yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

     - (Cap/Gains Short):     As above, but returns the 'short' capital gains value
     - (Cap/Gains Long):      As above, but returns the 'long' capital gains value

-    - Include Cash Balances: When selected then cash balances on (selected) investment accounts will be included too.
-                             ONLY applies to the 'Rtn Cost Basis' option (not the ur-gains, or capital-gains options)
-                             .. both the return cash option and the investment account(s) needs to be selected for cash
-                             .. if include cash is not selected, then selected investment accounts will generate zero.

-                             > REMEMBER: Cash is NOT specific to any security, it's just cash in the investment account!

-                             > WARNING: Many would not consider that cash should be included, as this is not specific to any security.
-But MD often includes cash for any accounts where there are securities with a share balance.
-MD does not seem to include cash where an investment account has no securities with a share balance.

     >> NOTES:
         - Calculated cost basis / unrealised / capital gains values will overwrite normal calculated balances ... this is a MUTUALLY EXCLUSIVE option.
 When enabled, no other calculation type(s) will be included!
-          ...... (no reminders, no other non-security/investment(cb & cash), no income / expense transactions)
+          ...... (no reminders, no other non-security/investment(cb incl. cash), no income / expense transactions)
         - There can in theory be future-dated cost basis / ur / capital gains.
 Let me know how this works out for you?!
         - Current Balance will derive the cost basis asof today.
         - asof-dated Cleared Balance is ILLOGICAL, so uses the calculated asof-dated Balance               ** WARNING **